fillipeguerrabtc/AionSupreme/README.md

 ## 🌟 Overview

-**AION** is an enterprise-grade **autonomous AI system** featuring multi-tenant architecture, configurable policy enforcement, RAG-based knowledge retrieval, and autonomous agent capabilities.
+**AION** is an enterprise-grade **autonomous AI system** operating in **single-tenant mode** for simplified deployment and cost optimization.
+Features configurable policy enforcement, RAG-based knowledge retrieval, autonomous agent capabilities, and a 5-tier priority chain with multi-GPU load balancing.
 The system emphasizes **externalized policy enforcement** - the core AI model remains unrestricted by default, with behavior controlled through composable system prompts and runtime configuration.

 ### 🎯 Key Features